State and Local Policy Database

 Both PEPCO and Washington Gas are required to provide automated benchmarking services through ENERGY STAR Portfolio Manager.
 Pepco offers an online energy management tool, Resource Advisor, which allows users to access aggregate building electricity data on a monthly basis and automatically transfer this data to Portfolio Manager.
 Resource Advisor is free to use and can be utilized by any building with five or more individually metered electric accounts.
 Washington Gas offers a similar automated benchmarking service, Utilli, which electronically accesses and pulls aggregate natural gas usage data and automatically sends the data to Portfolio Manager.
 This service is also free to use and can be utilized by any building with five or more individually metered natural gas accounts.

-The District passed the Sustainable which mandated utilities to provide automated benchmarking services to customers.
-In addition, the District's Department of Energy and Environment operates an energy benchmarking Help Center to provide building owners and property managers with the tools to access, understand, and report their utility data.
-Improved benchmarking data allows the DC Sustainable Energy Utility (DCSEU) to identify buildings and customer groups with the greatest savings potential and target ratepayer dollars where they are needed more.
+The District's Department of Energy and Environment also operates an energy benchmarking Help Center to provide building owners and property managers with the tools to access, understand, and report their utility data.

 In 2020, the District Government advocated for the electric utility to implement Green Button Connect My Data to streamline the sharing of customer data with third parties.